Best mobile device management (MDM) solutions 2022

-What are the best enterprise MDM tools available for securing your corporate devices?
+What are the best enterprise MDM solutions available for securing your corporate devices?

-One of the most important business tools used by organisations in the UK is mobile device management (MDM).
-This is a system that allows IT administrators to control and secure smartphones, tablets and computers used by employees at work.
+Mobile device management (MDM) is one of the most important business tools used by UK organisations.
+This is a system that helps IT administrators to secure and control tablets, smartphones, and computers used by employees in an organisation.

-Due to expanding initiatives such as bring your own device (BYOD) and hot-desking, and most recently the surge in remote working, MDM has become increasingly popular in recent years.
-COVID-19, in particular, has caused the demand to surge among businesses keen to take on MDM.
-Now, as the world of work transitions to a hybrid model, we’re likely to see this demand continue, with UK organisations keen to ensure the endpoints distributed across their networks remain secure.
+Thanks to new and modern initiatives like hot-desking and bring your own device (BYOD), and obviously the recent surge in remote working, MDM has become more and more popular in recent years.
+In particular, COVID-19 has led to a surge in the demand of this tool among businesses looking to take on MDM solutions.
+As the world of work is currently transforming into a hybrid model, it is probable this demand will continue or even grow, with UK businesses aiming to ensure endpoints distributed across their networks stay secure.

-Ensuring your employees can only access the data they need, and that they’re restricted from accessing other information, is crucial to GDPR compliance.
-Organisations will, after all, be hoping to remain as compliant as possible in order to reduce the likelihood of fines.
-Locking data if a device goes missing, or restricting data access for employees, are two ways that MDM systems can help businesses on their compliance journeys.
+It is crucial for GDPR compliance to ensure your employees can only access the data they need, and that they are restricted from accessing other information.
+After all, organisations will be aiming to remain as compliant as possible to reduce the chance of getting a fine.
+Two ways that MDM systems can help businesses on their compliance journeys is by locking data if a device goes missing, or restricting data access for employees.

-As well as smartphones, MDM systems can manage tablets and laptops, as well desktop PCs.
-This means they're capable of managing cyber security risks across all workplace devices.
-Malware, for example, can be downloaded inadvertently in a number of ways including through phishing attacks, and infects various devices regardless of their form.
-The best MDM systems will manage multiple types of devices at once, treating or wiping those infected with malware before any infection spreads.
+In addition to smartphones, MDM systems can manage laptops, tablets, and desktop PCs.
+This makes them extremely useful as they can manage cyber security risks across all workplace devices.
+For example, malware can be downloaded inadvertently in various ways, like through phishing attacks, and infects a number of devices regardless of their form.
+The best MDM systems out there will manage various devices at once, wiping or treating those infected with malware before the infection has time to spread.

 Whatever your needs are from an MDM solution, there are many options available from a variety of providers.
 Here's a round-up of some of the best options, including offerings from IBM, Citrix and more.